typedb/typedb-docs/09-schema/01-concepts.md

 In the example above, `person` was already defined as a subtype of `entity` and owning the first three attributes.

-You can even reuse your original query/file (e.g. `schema.tql`) that was used to create the original schema.
+We can even reuse the original query/file (e.g. `schema.tql`) that was used to create the original schema.
-By adding concepts to the original query and executing it again you will achieve the same result — any concepts that were created by the original request will not be created again (duplicated) but the newly added concepts will be added to the schema.
+By adding concepts to the original query and executing it again we will achieve the same result — any concepts that were created by the original request will not be created again (duplicated) but the newly added concepts will be added to the schema.
 Thus, running the same query a second time will have no effect (i.e. it is idempotent).

 <div class="note">
 [Important]
-You can only add concepts this way.
-Do not try to modify existing concepts or delete by modifying the query and launching it again.
+Since this operation is idempotent we can add any amount of previously applied statements that are already in the schema into a define request.
+But what we can only add types this way.
+We can't modify or delete existing types by modifying a define query and launching it again.
 </div>

 ### Deleting from a schema with Undefine

 As the keyword suggests, we use the `undefine` keyword to remove the definition of a type or its association with other types from the schema.

 <div class="note">
 [Important]
 Don't forget to `commit` after executing an `undefine` statement.
-Otherwise, anything you have undefined is NOT committed to the original database that is running on the TypeDB server.
+Otherwise, anything we have undefined is NOT committed to the original database that is running on the TypeDB server.
 When using one of the [TypeDB Clients](../03-client-api/00-overview.md), to commit changes, we call the `commit()` method on the `transaction` object that carried out the query.
 Via the [TypeDB Console](../02-console/01-console.md), we use the `commit` command.
 </div>